Human Nature (Michael Jackson song): Production

 "At the last minute, Quincy (Jones) asked me if I'd mind if John Bettis took a shot at the verse lyrics, and I said, 'No, not at all.'
 I didn't consider myself a great lyricist.
 Sometimes what just came out of my mouth when I was writing, I mean like the chorus on "Human Nature" could be keepers.
 But I was wide open.
 But with John Bettis, I didn't change a single syllable, he just nailed it.
 He turned my record into a song, with a beginning, middle and end.
 Those lyrics are amazing and I don't talk about that enough."

 The song, as it turns out, did not change much musically from the demo through to the final album, as Jones liked the song as it was.
 It was, for the most part, recreated in the studio.
 Even engineer Bruce Swedien asked Porcaro, who played most of the parts and helped Jackson with the vocal phrasing, to help reproduce the phrasing of the accents of the "Why, why" that can be heard on the demo.

+The vocals for the track were recorded at Westlake Recording Studios in Los Angeles after midnight.
+Michael was asleep on the couch and Quincy Jones was ready to call it a day.
+Michael suddenly woke up and said he wanted to do the song and recorded it in a single take with no edits or punch-ins.